Skip to content

 private String noColumn;

-Use the transient modifier to exclude superclass attributes
+Use the transient modifier for the superclass properties you want to exclude.

 /**